Bantamlak12/alx-low_level_programming/0x09-static_libraries/README.md

-This directory contains header file, archive (the `.a`) file and a script.
+This directory contains test file, header file, archive (the `.a`) file and a script.

+* [test](https://github.com/Bantamlak12/alx-low_level_programming/tree/master/0x09-static_libraries/test) - is a  `main.c` file provided by ALX Africa partnership with Holberton School to test one `C` task in this project.

 * [main.h](https://github.com/Bantamlak12/alx-low_level_programming/blob/master/0x09-static_libraries/main.h) - is a header file that contains the following prototypes.